FAQs

 No. State law mandates that any existing lane in Kansas must remain untolled.
 Only new, additional lanes can be tolled — and only after a lengthy, detailed partnership process involving the community, KDOT, KTA and state elected officials.

-No. Low-income drivers suffer from traffic congestion now.
-Express lanes will provide congestion relief to all drivers even if they don’t use the tolled lanes.
-Drivers can choose to use the express lanes occasionally when they would benefit most from reliable travel times.
-Additionally, KDOT will be working with low-income and other traditionally underserved communities to identify strategies to minimize impacts to them prior to the Project’s opening.
+No. Low-income drivers suffer from traffic congestion.
+Express lanes provide congestion relief to all drivers, even if they don’t use the tolled lanes.
+Drivers can choose to use the express lanes occasionally when they will benefit most from reliable travel times.

-The express lanes will permit transit vehicles to use the express lanes at a reduced toll rate.
-This will allow individual transit riders to access a reliable trip at a low or no cost.
-All hike/bike paths or sidewalks affected by Project construction will be restored as part of the Project.
-Additionally, bike trails and sidewalks are being added at the 139th Street crossing of U.S. 69; bike trails, bike lanes and sidewalks are being added along 167th Street from Antioch to Metcalf.
+Transit vehicles can use the express lanes at a reduced toll rate, allowing individual transit riders to access a reliable trip at a low or no cost.
+All hike/bike paths or sidewalks affected by Project construction are being restored as part of the Project.
+Additionally, bike trails and sidewalks were added at the 139th Street crossing of U.S. 69 and bike trails, bike lanes and sidewalks were added along 167th Street from Antioch to Metcalf.

-The U.S. 69 express lanes will be owned and maintained by KDOT.
-Toll collection and billing will be handled by the Kansas Turnpike Authority.
+The U.S. 69 express lanes are owned and maintained by KDOT.
+Roadside toll equipment, toll technology, integration with DriveKS — Kansas’ toll payment system — and all toll collection, processing and customer service are handled by the Kansas Turnpike Authority.

 Solutions Considered